What Web Designers Get Wrong About Doubling Their Business

 I’ve built a lot of my own business through tutorials, emails, searchable content, and long-term visibility.

-They need to see how you think.
+They need to see how you diagnose a problem.

 Does my content help the right client trust my judgment before they ever speak to me?

-Because that’s the job.
+Because that is the job.

 Maybe you do.